JavaScriptKC/workshop/_posts/2013-06-2-data-storage.md

 We went ahead and assigned the Db and Server variables to the respective `mongodb` exports, too.
 * Server: Represents the mongodb server
-* Db:     Represents a database on ther server
+* Db:     Represents a database on the server

 Next, let\'s add a file called `config.json`.
 Inside of `config.json` create an object with a member object called `"connection"` like the following.